Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 Build strong realtionship with the tech and the business teams.
 The goal is to establish trust that makes me a business partner they want to work with to achieve their goals.

 **What to discuss**
-- What the team is working on
+- What the team is working on - updates on projects
 - What is in the roadmap
 - Whether data support is needed
 - Anything that could influence data: new product / campaign releases, A/B tests, new KPIs